We all want a website that looks great and functions well.

 You’ll then want to consider whether you’re willing to pay for your website template or whether you would prefer to look into free website templates.
 Free isn’t always a bad thing when it comes to websites though you will want to be sure you’re testing out as many templates as possible to make sure that they fit your needs.

-When you’re using a website builder like Wix, you certainly want to take your time choosing a template.
+When you use a website builder like Wix, you certainly want to take your time choosing a template.
 Remember that Wix won’t allow you to change your template later so it’s absolutely vital to make sure that you find the best template possible before you dive deep into designing your site.

 WordPress and Third-Party Templates and Themes

 This will depend on whether you’re using WordPress.com or WordPress.org.
 If you’re using WordPress.com, you won’t be able to use third-party templates.
-Sample principle applies to using extensions.
+The same principle applies to using extensions.

-WordPress.org, however, will allow you to install and customize as you please, proven you find a web host.
-Let’s assume you’re using .org throughout the rest of this section.
+WordPress.org, however, will allow you to install and customize as you please.

 When you find a template you like from an alternate provider, simply download it to your computer.
 Then, while viewing your WordPress site through the appearance tab, you can simply choose your template design file that you downloaded and upload it directly onto the site.